getalp/WCE-LIG/README.txt

 - output: After using our WCE system, we have result file that contains label of each word in given input corpus target language.
 Note: B (Insert label), Other labels are G

 - Tutorial:
-+ Set the WCE_ROOT environment variable to the place where is this Readme file, for instance with bash:
++ Set the WCE_ROOT environment variable to the place where is this Readme file (this is very important because this environment variable is used in the scripts), for instance with bash:
 $ export WCE_ROOT=my/root/directory/

 + Running three Phases (Preprocessing, Extracting Features and Measuring Confidence):